Drew Peterson's trial on third wife's death to open

-JOLIET, Illinois (Reuters) - Opening statements are set for Tuesday in the trial of a former suburban Chicago policeman charged with murdering his third wife found dead in a bathtub in 2004, after suspicions were raised when his fourth wife disappeared three years later.
+JOLIET, Ill., July 31 (Reuters) - Opening statements are set for Tuesday in the trial of a former suburban Chicago policeman charged with murdering his third wife found dead in a bathtub in 2004, after suspicions were raised when his fourth wife disappeared three years later.

 Drew Peterson, a former cop in the Chicago suburb of Bolingbrook, is charged with killing third wife Kathleen Savio, who was found by Peterson and some neighbors dead in her dry bathtub in March 2004.